chenxx89/BFRffusion/README.md

 Quantitative comparison on `CelebA-Test` for blind face restoration. <span style="color:red; font-weight:bold;">Red</span> and <span style="color:blue; text-decoration:underline;">Blue</span> indicate the best and the second-best performance.

 ## :framed_picture: PFHQ
 We build a privacy-preserving paired face dataset called `PFHQ` with balanced race, gender, and age.
 Extensive experiments show that our PFHQ dataset can serve as an alternative to real-face datasets for training blind face restoration methods.
 Following are some representative face images of our proposed PFHQ dataset.
-You can download PFHQ dataset [here](https://pan.baidu.com/s/1NnZMj9LknRvml-SAvi3GqQ?pwd=4338).

 <img src="assets/dataset.png"/>